AliSlouma/Chat/README.md

 # Chat
-Java android chat Application that makes friends and Chat with them.
+Java android chat application that makes friends and chat with them.
 # attatched
-A report showing data structure and projects structure and screen shots of thr project.\
+A report showing data structure and project structure and screen shots of the project.\
 A demo video showing the project running.